ocastalabs/CouchDB-XO_Auth/README.md

 External OAuth Authentication for CouchDB
 =========================================

 This is a rewrite of the couchdb-facebook authentication module in a more generic manner allowing other systems (e.g. Twitter) to be easily added.
-In addition the code is designed to be utilise the _\_users_ database in a similar manner to the CouchDB 1.2 OAuth code allowing a single user to be authenticated in a number of different ways.
+In addition the code is designed to utilise the _\_users_ database in a similar manner to the CouchDB 1.2 OAuth code allowing a single user to be authenticated in a number of different ways.
 Because of this change, this code is NOT COMPATIBLE with the couchdb-facebook code.

 This version has been tested against CouchDB 1.2.x